TEvans-Developer/HomeLab/README.md

 <br>v.Allow the System to "Restart" in Safe Mode and re-sign in.
-Once signed in you will notice the save mode at the top of the left corner of the Machine.
+Once signed in you will notice the save mode at the corner of the Machines.

 <h3>Disabling services via the Registry while in Safe Mode</h3>
 i.
 Click the "Start" menu icon